2206691/CS220AU-DP-2022/README.md

 How it works:
 - start: download the app, take a photo of what you want to sell, describe the item, post it
-- if somebody bought your item: you got a notification saying “SOLD”, print the shipping label given to you, send it within 5 days, wait
+- if somebody has bought your item: you got a notification saying “SOLD”, print the shipping label given to you, send it within 5 days, wait
 - payment: if the customer confirms everything arrived alright, you get your payment without any fees